andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

-Now we are ready to make changes to our application
+Now you are ready to make changes to our application
 // eva: har inte vi redan make changes i application iom att man ändrade yaml file ?

 ## Application changes

-First of all, we need to make the `dd-trace` npm package available for our application.
-We could add the package directly to package.json, but it is easier to run directly from the command line.
+First of all, you need to make the `dd-trace` npm package available for our application.
+You could add the package directly to package.json, but it is easier to run directly from the command line.

 `npm install dd-trace`{{execute}}